ltucker10/Portfolio/README.md

 I'm a Computer Science student eager to learn!
 ## Goals

-- Secure internships in AI, cloud, or bioinformatics
+- Secure internships in IT, AI, cloud, or bioinformatics
-- Complete AWS, CISSP, and TensorFlow certifications
+- Complete certifications such as AWS, CISSP, and TensorFlow
-- Pursue a master's degree in Switzerland (ETH Zurich or USI)
+- Pursue a master's degree in CS, IT, or AI
-- Build a career with flexibility, impact, and early financial freedom
+- Build a successfull and well-rounded career

 ## Contact